xuforia/rbc/README.md

 gulp

-3. The project is then built and read inside the 'static/' folder.
+3. The project is then built inside the 'static/' folder.